-I guess it all started in the small town of Fort Saskatchewan, Alberta in the Canadian prairies, when my thirteen year-old eyes lit up at the sight of Barbra Streisand in the 1969 film production of Hello, Dolly!
+Growing up in the Canadian prairies, my thirteen year-old eyes lit up at the sight of Barbra Streisand in the 1969 film production of Hello, Dolly!
 It was like she burned a hole through my TV screen and into my soul.
-I was obsessed.
 I told my mom the next day that I was going to be an actress.

-In Alberta, I trained at the U of A, receing my BA Honors in Drama, with a focus on directing devised theatre.
-I then created an indie theatre company called Holding Hollow Theatre, producing original interdisciplinary works in collaboration with musicians, choreographers and designers that you can see here.
+I completed my BA Honors in Drama at the U of Alberta, with a focus on directing devised theatre.
+I then created an indie theatre company, producing original interdisciplinary works in collaboration with musicians, choreographers and designers that you can see here.
 Past company works include Qualia, a wordless physical theatre performance scored live by cello and taiko drums; The Woman in the Red Dress, an interdisciplinary theatre-dance-music collaboration; and a dance-theatre solo show entitled This Is the Kind of Animal I Am.
 Most recently, I directed a production of Margaret Atwood's The Penelopiad at the Boston Conservatory.
 As a deviser, I've had the honour of training with North American Cultural Laboratory (New York), Belarus Free Theatre, Artistic Fraud (Newfoundland), Two Planks and a Passion (Halifax), One Yellow Rabbit (Calgary) and Ghost River Theatre (Calgary).
 I would one day love to train with the SITI company.

-As an actor, I've had the great pleasure of working in theatre, and more recently in front of the camera, across Canada and in the United States.
+As an actor, I've worked in theatre, and more recently in front of the camera, across Canada and in the United States.
 Recently, I've been working on many short films produced by independent companies around New England, including Finding My Dad's Memories with Emmy-nominated company Pixela Pictura.
-I took part in a developmental workshop of a new Off-Broadway play called Dear Jane, directed by Katrin Hilbe and choreographed by Wendy Seyb, which will be premiering at the Clurman Theatre on Theatre Row in July.
+I originated the role of Nina and 12 other women in a new Off-Broadway play called Dear Jane, directed by Katrin Hilbe and choreographed by Wendy Seyb, which premiered at the Clurman Theatre in Theatre Row in 2017.

 I suppose I love acting because I love the nuances of people.
 The little things.
 Thoughts.
 Moments.
 Gestures.
 Habits.
 Smiles.
 I love to watch people and I love to explore their rhythms in my body.
 My love of acting is definitely rooted in my connection to my body and I have dove deep into studying Viewpoints, Suzuki, Laban, Linklater, Alexander, Feldenkrais, Lecoq, Litz Pisk, Clown and Bouffon.
 I feel like my sense of time changes when I act - I can feel time passing because I am more present.
 I think being completely present is a radical act in our day and age, and is becoming increasingly difficult for performers and audience members alike.
 I think theatre is important because it makes us observe what is really going on, watch people, empathize, connect, listen, observe stillness and silence - all skills that I think we are losing as a culture.
 I think that silence and stillness are a good starting point for any truthful artistic endeavour.